 Learn the key steps, best questions, and essential practices for conducting a discovery call that qualifies leads for nurturing.

 Networking is a great way to generate new business, get hired for a new job, or find high-value employees.
 However, professionals often feel apprehensive about networking or ignore it entirely.
-To help prove the efficacy of networking and build your strategy, we’ve created a list of the top 50 best business networking statistics that should point you in the right direction.
+To help prove the efficacy of networking and build your strategy, we’ve created a list of the top 50 best business networking statistics to point you in the right direction.

 Here are the categories for the stats we’ll go over in this article:

 The conversion rate reported by business travelers without in-person meetings is only 16%.
 (Source: Oxford Economics)

 Before the pandemic, in 2018, only 16% of business professionals reported that they frequently attended video conferences or webinars.
 25% of respondents said they never attended either.
 (Source: Harvard Business Review)